 Prerequisite Options for the MES Degree

 The Graduate Program on the Environment requires that admitted students complete the following college-level courses (each worth 4 credits in a quarter system, or 3 credits in a semester system) within the five years prior to starting the MES degree.
-Must earn a "C" or higher:
+Students must earn a "C" (2.0) or higher in:

 - One course in social science (e.g. economics, sociology, political science, anthropology, human geography)